-In the aggregate, the Debtor scheduled pre-petition unsecured claims totaling approximately \$1,603,421.10.
-The Debtor's scheduled secured claims total approximately \$18,980,644.43.
+The Debtor timely filed its Schedule of Assets and Liabilities and Statement of Financial Affairs with the Bankruptcy Court, on June 21, 2011 [Dckt.
+No. 36].
+In the aggregate, the Debtor's scheduled pre-petition unsecured claims total approximately \$1,603,421.10.3 The Debtor's scheduled secured claims total approximately \$18,980,644.43.
 In addition to claims scheduled by the Debtor, Proofs of Claim have been or will be filed against the Debtor.
-The Proof of Claim deadlines in the case were October 11, 2011, for non-governmental entities, and will be December 5, 2011, for governmental entities.
+The Proof of Claim deadlines in the case are October 11, 2011, for non-governmental entities, and December 5, 2011, for governmental entities.
 The Debtor will examine all filed Claims.
 Upon completion of this examination, it is expected that substantive objections to certain Claims will be filed.
-As of the date of this Disclosure Statement, 36 Proofs of Claim were filed against the Debtor.
-Unsecured claims total \$82,112,040.10.
-In addition, claims totaling \$18,954,964.08 were filed as secured claims, and claims totaling \$45,410.00 were filed as priority claims.